Home » Culture » Nit de Sant Joan: Catalonia’s most magical night

 Coca de Sant Joan: Typical food we eat in Sant Joan

-The Nit de Sant Joan wouldn’t be complete without eating coca de Sant Joan.
-This typical dessert is as essential as bonfires or firecrackers, so if you’re in Catalonia on the 23rd-24th of June, get your hands on one; it’s SO delicious!
+The Nit de Sant Joan wouldn’t be complete without eating Coca de Sant Joan.
+This typical dessert is as essential as bonfires or firecrackers, so if you’re in Catalonia on June 23rd-24th, get your hands on one; it’s SO delicious!

 Anyway, whichever you choose, it will be good for sure!
 To be a true local, don’t forget to serve it with a glass (or two!) of cava or sweet moscatell.